joaommartins/joaommartins.github.io/content/posts/2021-05-31---Gatsby-Lumen-and-Dark-Mode.md

 }
 ```

-As discussed before, depending on the root data attribute, the page will either display the default CSS colors or the
+As discussed before, depending on the root data attribute, the page will either display the default CSS colors, or the
 dark mode colors.